SUN-MPPT-5015A Solar charge controller 50A

 Battery Charging Charging algorithm 4 - stage Charging stages Bulk, Absorption, Float, Equalize Temperature compensation coeffcient -5 mV / °C / cell (25 °C ref.)
 Temperature compensated setpoints Absorption, Float, Equalize, HVD Charging Setpoints

-- Q: What is the maximum input current for a solar controller with an LCD display?
+- Q: What is the maximum current a solar controller can deliver to a load?

-- Q: How does a solar controller handle battery overvoltage disconnect recovery?
+- Q: How does a solar controller handle battery under-voltage disconnect recovery?

 Send your message to us